Serb police arrest 11 over multi-million euro fraud

 According to opinion polls, the co-ruling nationalist Serbian Progressive Party and its influential head Aleksandar Vucic soared in popularity to more than 40 percent after the government started the crackdown.

-Vucic, who is also the deputy prime minister tasked with coordinating police and security agencies in fighting organised crime, was instrumental in arrest the December of Miloslav Miskovic, the wealthiest Serb tycoon, over suspicious privatisation deals.
+Vucic, who is also the deputy prime minister tasked with coordinating police and security agencies in fighting organized crime, was instrumental in arrest the December of Miloslav Miskovic, the wealthiest Serb tycoon, over suspicious privatization deals.